theabolton/abcdb/docs/project_description.rst

 Original software yet to be written:

-  * code that drives rendering pipeline
+  * Code that drives rendering pipeline

 Schema
 ======